lucy-xfl/lucy-xfl/README.md

 Let's embark on this journey of innovation together ❤️

-- 🐶 I’m looking for a 2024 internship and 25 ng jobs
+- 🐶 I’m looking for a 25ng job.
 - 🤖️ I'm experienced with Python for data analysis and web application development.
 - 🧊 I used Spring Boot & React to develop full-stack projects
 - 😄 Pronouns: she/her